kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 - `calculatedReplicas = 20`

 The user specifies only one HPA parameter `constraints.scaleUp.pods = 5` and expects that number of replicas to be set to 15 during the next HPA controller loop.
-But the algorithm picks the softest (largest in this context) change instead:
+But the algorithm picks the largest change instead:

     Constraint1 = 10 * 2 = 20 (as constraints.scaleUp.percent = 100 by default)
     Constraint2 = 10 + 5 = 15 (as constraints.scaleUp.pods = 5, set by the user)